Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Introduction

 \section{Introduction}

 The use of explosively growing active nodes such as base station (BS), relay and centralized/distributed antennas in today's wireless network has incurred increasingly more energy consumption and higher hardware cost.
 In view of this issue, both academia and industry have been exploring new and more sustainable solutions to enhance wireless network performance yet at affordable cost.
-Recently, intelligent reflecting surface (IRS) or its various equivalents (e.g., reconfigurable intelligent surface) has emerged as an appealing candidate thanks to its promising performance gains brought to wireless communications as well as low hardware cost and energy consumption\cite{wu2020intelligent,wu2019towards,basar2019wireless}.
-IRS is typically a planar surface comprising a massive number of low-cost, passive, and tunable reflecting elements.
+Recently, intelligent reflecting surface (IRS) or its various equivalents (e.g., reconfigurable intelligent surface) has emerged as an appealing candidate thanks to its promising passive beamforming gains brought to wireless communications\cite{wu2020intelligent,wu2019towards,basar2019wireless} as well as lower hardware cost and energy consumption as compared to conventional phased arrays\cite{dai2020reconfigurable}.
+IRS is typically a planar surface comprising a massive number of sub-wavelength sized, passive, and tunable reflecting elements.
 By adjusting the reflection amplitude/phase-shift of individual elements, they can jointly alter the strength/direction of the reflected signal by IRS for achieving various purposes, such as beamforming, interference nulling, spatial multiplexing, etc. For example, the signal reflected by an IRS can be constructively/destructively combined with those propagating through other paths at an intended/unintended receiver to enhance/suppress its received signal power.
-Although similar functions can be achieved by existing techniques such as multi-antenna beamforming/relaying, IRS is generally more energy and spectral efficient due to its passive and full-duplex signal reflection.